Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Algorithm Design and Performance Analysis

-In the previous subsection, we have obtained the optimal $\bm{f}, \bm{P}, \bm{c}, \bm{d}$ for any given $\bm{x}$ and $\bm{z}$.
-In this subsection, we still assume $\bm{x}$ is given and show how to find the optimal $\bm{z}$.
-Let $u^*_n(z^m_n)$ be the optimal objective value of problem \eqref{subproblem}.
-The meaning of $u^*_n(z^m_n)$ is the maximum achievable utility of WD $n$ when $z^m_n$ RBs are allocated to it.
-Since $\bm{x}$ is given, we can use $\mathcal{N}_m$ to denote the set of WDs associated with BS $m$.
-Then the RB allocation subproblem for BS $m$ becomes
+In the previous subsection, we derived the optimal scheduling decisions $\bm{f}, \bm{P}, \bm{c}, \bm{d}$ under given user association $\bm{x}$ and RB allocation $\bm{z}$.
+In this subsection, we continue to assume that $\bm{x}$ is fixed and focus on determining the optimal RB allocation $\bm{z}$.
+Let $u^*_n(z^m_n)$ denote the maximum utility achieved by WD $n$ (i.e., the optimal objective value of problem \eqref{subproblem}) when it is allocated $z^m_n$ RBs.
+Given the user association $\bm{x}$, we define $\mathcal{N}_m = \{ n\in\mathcal{N} \ | \ x^m_n = 1 \}$ as the set of WDs associated with SBS $m$.
+Then the RB allocation subproblem for SBS $m$ can be formulated as:

-In this subsection, we will design two different algorithms for problem \eqref{subproblem:allocation} based on the properties of the utility function $u^a(c,d)$.
-In practice, the most commonly used utility function is the result accuracy, e.g. the classification accuracy in image recognition tasks.
-In this case, the utility function usually exhibits concavity and other properties that can be exploited to accelerate the solving of problem \eqref{subproblem:allocation}.
-However, in some scenarios, we may encounter more general utility functions.
-Therefore, we also design an algorithm that does not require the concavity of the utility function.
+In this subsection, we will present two algorithms for problem \eqref{subproblem:allocation} tailored to different classes of utility function $u^a(c,d)$.
+In many practical applications, such as image recognition and object detection, the utility usually corresponds to inference accuracy, which typically exhibits concavity and other exploitable properties.
+However, in some scenarios, we may encounter more general utility functions, for which alternative strategies are required.